swatipal1010/DevOps_Tools/README.md

-# Minikube_Deployment
+# DevOps_Tools
-It contains the orchestration of docker images using Minikube
+It contains the hands-on performed on various DevOps tools